GavinBlackie/Three-2-Player-Minigames/README.md

 **Created & Developed By: Joseph, Artem, & Gavin**

 ## Project Overview
 The application is a collection of three 2-player minigames.
-The players can choose from a selection of games: Connect 4, Checkers, Tic-Tac-Toe.
+The players can choose from a selection of games: Connect 4, Checkers, or Dots & Boxes.
 The primary goal of this project is to provide an engaging and interactive experience for players to compete against each other in classic turn-based strategy games.
 This project will be developed using Visual Studio as well as Rider on Windows & MacOS platforms.
 For this project we will use the MAUI framework using C# and XAML to implement the business-logic features and UI presentation.

 ## User Interface Wireframes
 Connect 4: